Litter Box Accidents – What To Do When My Cat Won’t Pee In The Box

 Feline Urological Syndrome (aka FUS, FLUTD, etc.)

 The number one medical problem that causes cats to break their litter box training is irritation of their lower urinary tract and bladder.
-This condition, called Feline Urological Syndrome, FUS or Feline Lower Urinary Tract Disease is a quite common disease of house cats.
+This condition, called Feline Urological Syndrome, just FUS for short, or Feline Lower Urinary Tract Disease is a quite common disease of house cats.

 Other Medical Problems: